-Maximum Points / Total Norm Points / Effective Points 46 30 тот AL MAX TNP SCORE 15 Fair Trade relationships ended by the Fair Trade buyer: (0) Fair Trade supply elationships are ended at short notice and without support (2) if relationships are ended t is done with dutiful care: announced in advance to allow producers to adapt accordingly; if at short notice due support is provided (3) no Fair Trade supply relation has been ended yet.
-14 Agreement of supplied quantities: (1) partner thinks the quantities bought are too low (2) reasonable annual quantities / well accepted by suppliers (3) exceptionally high efforts to buy substantial quantities each year / acknowledged by the supplier.
-3 13 Sourcing plan / volume forecast: (0) buyer does not inform the suppliers at all on expected quantities (1) occasional informal discussion of expected volume developments (2) buyer provides the suppliers with sourcing plans with projected quantities at least at the beginning of the year / season.
-If fresh produce, regular updating of projected volumes is expected (3) very good, established, forecasting system.
+Maximum Points / Total Norm Points / Effective Points 46 30 TOT AL MAX TNP SCORE 15 Fair Trade relationships ended by the Fair Trade buyer: (0) Fair Trade supply relationships are ended at short notice and without support (2) if relationships are ended it is done with dutiful care: announced in advance to allow producers to adapt accordingly; if at short notice due support is provided (3) no Fair Trade supply relation has been ended yet.
+14 reasonable annual quantities / well accepted by suppliers; efforts by buyer to ensure reasonable order levels and continued/agreed order placement (3) exceptionally high efforts to buy substantial quantities each year / acknowledged by the supplier.
+13 Sourcing plan / volume forecast: (0) buyer does not inform the suppliers expected quantities (1) occasional informal discussion of expected volume deve (2) buyer provides the suppliers with sourcing plans with projected quantities at the beginning of the year / season.
+If fresh produce, regular updating of volumes is expected (3) very good, established, forecasting system.
 3 12 If buying from smallholder operations and if requested by supplier, the buyer provides (0) no pre-financing (2=M) smallholder suppliers with up to 50% pre-financing - unless history of unfulfilled contracts.
 For contract production suppliers - no M (3) exceptionally good pre-finance support of the product to be delivered.
-3 M=2 11 The buyer pays the supplier(s): (0) delayed / no payment (1) some delays / payment issues (2=M) fully and on time / as agreed in purchase agreements.
-2 M=2 10 Favourable terms of trade: (0) substantial delays in payments OR orders are frequently given at short notice (2) fair, favourable terms of trade with good payment terms and suitable order lead times (3) well established fair terms of trade in position for at least 2 years.
-3 9 n case of quality problems and quality claims: (0) no compromises, e.g. suppliers had to bay full costs although did not agree with claims / no steps towards improvement of situation (1) some compromises, some disagreements remaining (2) partners have found agreement on the consequences (e.g. return of produce) and have taken steps to mprove the situation (3) exceptionally tolerant agreements and quality improvement assistance.
-3 8 air Trade pricing is not avoided by linking Fair Trade sales contracts to unfavourable onditions for "normal" sales contracts, e.g. discount prices expected for non-Fair Trade ales from the same supplier (0) strong indication of such deals (1=M) if there are some on-Fair Trade purchases from Fair Trade partners they are under standard market onditions (2) all purchases from Fair for Life suppliers are under Fair for Life Fair Trade erms (3) handler buys substantial quantities and thus enables producer to sell all, or at east a substantial proportion of, production under Fair Trade conditions.
-3 M=1 With regard to purchase of products certified under equivalent fair trade sexplicit confirmation of origin of fair trade product and compliance with fair trade standards as specified above: (0) no trade agreements (1) purchase agreements do not fully include Fair Trade (2=M) system of written purchase agreements covers above Fair Trade as not yet implemented → to be introduced within 6 months (3) very well d agreements, reflecting the needs of both trade partners.
-Note: content of contract issues, e.g. prices, pre-finance, is assessed in separate e trading e aspects spects.
-If eveloped a) Prices are discussed and mutually agreed between the Fair Trade buyer and the Fair Trade producer operation and are based on open and transparent communication of needs and expectations.
+11 The buyer pays the supplier(s): (0) delayed / no payment (1) some delays / payment issues (2=M) fully and on time / as agreed in purchase agreements.
+10 Favourable terms of trade: (0) substantial delays in payments OR orders are f given at short notice (2) fair, favourable terms of trade with good payment to suitable order lead times (3) well established fair terms of trade in position for years. erms and 3 9 In case of quality problems and quality claims: (0) no compromises, e.g. supplie pay full costs although did not agree with claims / no steps towards improv situation (1) some compromises, some disagreements remaining (2) partners has agreement on the consequences (e.g. return of produce) and have taken improve the situation (3) exceptionally tolerant agreements and quality implements. ement of ave found steps to 3 8 Fair Trade pricing is not avoided by linking Fair Trade sales contracts to unfaconditions for "normal" sales contracts, e.g. discount prices expected for non-Fsales from the same supplier (0) strong indication of such deals (1=M) if there a non-Fair Trade purchases from Fair Trade partners they are under standard conditions (2) all purchases from Fair for Life suppliers are under Fair for Life F terms (3) handler buys substantial quantities and thus enables producer to sell least a substantial proportion of, production under Fair Trade conditions. air Trade are some d market air Trade 3 M=1 (0) no trade agreements (1) purchase agreements do not fully include Fair Trade (2=M) system of written purchase agreements covers above Fair Trade as not yet implemented → to be introduced within 6 months (3) very well d agreements, reflecting the needs of both trade partners.
+Note: content of contract issues, e.g. prices, pre-finance, is assessed in separate spects.
+If leveloped Payment terms and pre-financing (if applicable).
+Delivery terms and procedures in case of quality problems With regard to purchase of products certified under equivalent fair trade explicit confirmation of origin of fair trade product and compliance with fair trade standards as specified above: le trading a) Prices are discussed and mutually agreed between the Fair Trade buyer and the Fair Trade producer operation and are based on open and transparent communication of needs and expectations.